Mesothelioma Surgery

 • Angiogram

-If these tests are normal, your doctor will consider doing surgery to help treat the mesothelioma.
+If these tests results are normal, your doctor will consider doing surgery to help treat the mesothelioma.

 Types of Mesothelioma Surgeries